 North American region is witnessing the majority of sales, among other markets.
 The United States accounted for about 50% of the aviation aircraft that was sold, worldwide in 2016.
 Countries like India and China have potential to be the future leaders in the global general aviation market.

 The major roadblocks for the Indian general aviation market growth are the stringent regulatory norms, expensive services, and lack of infrastructures to support such aircraft.
 However, this situation is changing, for instance, building the first heliport in Delhi, India, will boost the Indian helicopter market and thus, accelerate the general aviation sector.
 The penetration of rotary wing in civil aviation, though is quite substantial in North America, Europe, and some countries of Latin America, is negligible in countries like India where the lack of connectivity and airports make helicopters more useful.
 This is expected to be a major propellant for the helicopter industry in developing economies.

-Business Jet contributes to the highest revenue in the General Aviation Market and accounts for more than 3/4th share as of 2015.
-Further, Business Jet Market is poised to show one of the fastest growth rates in the future as well.
-The Large cabin jets are currently performing the best in the segment, with high popularity.
-Despite the lower economic status of poor countries, the affluent classes have very high purchasing power; hence most of the sales in that region are of the high value large cabin jets.
+Business jet contributes to the highest revenue in the market and accounted for about 3/4th of the share in 2016 and expected to continue in future.
+Large cabin jets are preferred due to their fuel efficiency.
+Despite lower economic status in poor countries, the affluent classes have high purchasing power; thus, most of the sales are of high-value, long-range large-cabin jets.